zethsqx/storj-podman/README.md

 ```

 5. Generate user systemd to the userfolder and softlink it to system level
-6. Reload, enable and start the service (the running container will restart)
+6. Reload, enable and start the container-storagenode.service (the running container will restart)
 ```
 cd /etc/systemd/user
 podman generate systemd --new --files --name storagenode